Tuning the thermal conductivity of silicon nanowires by surface passivation: Introduction

 \section{Introduction}

-Silicon (Si) is an important building block in designing nanoscale devices~\cite{Lieber02Nat,Dong08NL,Jo09NL,Mikolajick2013,ZhangRRL2013}, where tuning its physical properties, {such as thermal and/or electrical transport, and mechanical stability,} is an essential for their use in a desired application.
-In this context, the ability to conduct the heat current is one of the key properties for the applicability of a material under a wide range of environmental conditions~\cite{CahillRev}.
+Silicon (Si) is an important building block in designing nanoscale devices~\cite{PhysRevB.61.2651,Lieber02Nat,Dong08NL,Jo09NL,Mikolajick2013,ZhangRRL2013}, where tuning its physical properties, {such as thermal and/or electrical transport, and mechanical stability,} is an essential for their use in a desired application.
+In this context, the ability to conduct the heat current is one of the key properties that dictates the applicability of a material under a wide range of environmental conditions~\cite{CahillRev}.
 For example, a high thermal transport coefficient $\kappa$ is needed for a heat sink material, while a low $\kappa$ is required for an high efficiency thermoelectric device \cite{Boukai2008,Jeong12JAP,Pennelli20NL,Li19CR}.

-{To achieve a desired (predictive) level of tunability in $\kappa$,} silicon nanowire (SiNW) sensors are of particular interests~\cite{Boukai2008,Mikolajick2013,ZhangRRL2013}.
+To achieve a desired (predictive) level of tunability in $\kappa$, silicon nanowire (SiNW) sensors are of particular interest~\cite{Boukai2008,Mikolajick2013,ZhangRRL2013}.
 In particular, decrease in $\kappa$ was observed by changing the morphology via introducing kinks or pores \cite{JiangACSNanoLetters2013, Cartoixa2016, ZhaoKink2019}, roughness \cite{Hochbaum2008}, and the cross-sectional shapes \cite{LiuJAP2010}.
-Tuning the mechanical properties of SiNWs has also shown promising results. {This may be achieved by introducing point defects in the crystalline lattice,} where $\kappa$ was shown to reduce by about $70 \%$~\cite{MurphyACSNanoLetters2014}.
+Tuning the mechanical property of SiNWs has also shown promising results, which may be achieved by introducing point defects in the crystalline lattice, and thus $\kappa$ was shown to reduce by about $70\%$~\cite{MurphyACSNanoLetters2014}.